POPSA

 CONTEXT

-Alongside evolving Popsa’s visual direction, I led a creative OKR aimed at improving the effectiveness of marketing output and expanding the visual ways in which the product could be communicated.
+Alongside evolving Popsa’s visual direction, I led a creative OKR focused on improving the effectiveness of marketing communications and expanding how the product could be visually communicated.

 CROSS-TEAM RESEARCH

-To better understand how the product was perceived and communicated internally, I initiated a series of cross-team interviews with stakeholders across:
+To better understand how the product was perceived and communicated across the organisation, I initiated a series of cross-team interviews with stakeholders across: Product, digital & printed product design and customer support.

 These conversations helped uncover gaps in how key aspects of the product were represented in our communications — including the creative possibilities of the app and the quality of the printed photobooks.